-6.10.1 The Union shall have the right to have deducted from the salary of its members an amount equal to the fees and dues required for Union membership.
-Dues deductions shall begin upon written authorization by the faculty member.
+- 6.10.1 The Union shall have the right to have deducted from the salary of its members an amount equal to the fees and dues required for Union membership.
+Dues deductions shall begin no later than the second payroll following the University's receipt of written notice from the Union that the faculty member has authorized dues deduction.
 At the beginning of the fall quarter, but not later than September 15th, the Union shall provide written notice to the payroll office of the Union's dues for each level of membership for that academic year.
-Dues deductions shall be made in equal installments throughout the academic year, with deductions beginning with the first payroll immediately following timely submission of the deduction authorization.

-- 6.10.2 Once a faculty member on a non-tenure-track contract has had deductions taken, any deductions in subsequent quarters shall automatically begin with the first pay period. - 6.10.3 Deductions shall remain in effect until such time as the individual faculty member is no longer an employee of the University, or until revoked by written authorization to the Chief Steward of the UFWW by the individual faculty member. - 6.10.4 Dues deducted shall be remitted to the designated Union representative not later than ten (10) working days of the issuance of the payroll checks, along with a complete list of enrolled members and the amount deducted. - 6.10.5 The Union will indemnify and hold the University harmless against any liability which may arise by reason of any action taken by the University to comply with the provisions of this article, including reimbursement for any legal fees or expenses incurred in connection with such action.
+Dues deductions shall be made in equal installments throughout the academic year. - 6.10.2 Once a faculty member on a non-tenure-track contract has had deductions taken, any deductions in subsequent quarters shall automatically begin with the first pay period. - 6.10.3 Deductions shall remain in effect until such time as the individual faculty member is no longer an employee of the University, or until revoked by written authorization to the Chief Steward of the UFWW by the individual faculty member. - 6.10.4 Dues deducted shall be remitted to the designated Union representative not later than ten (10) working days of the issuance of the payroll checks, along with a complete list of enrolled members and the amount deducted. - 6.10.5 The Union will indemnify and hold the University harmless against any liability which may arise by reason of any action taken by the University to comply with the provisions of this Section, including reimbursement for any legal fees or expenses incurred in connection with such action. - 6.11 Service to the Union shall be counted as service to the University and be evaluated as such.